 Eboni Dunbar (she/her) is a queer, Black woman who writes queer and black speculative fiction.
 She resides in the San Francisco Bay Area with her partner.
 She received her BA from Macalester College in English and her MFA in Creative Writing from Mills College.
 She is a VONA Alum, a former associate editor for PodCastle and a freelance reviewer.
 Her work can be found in FIYAH, Drabblecast, Anathema: Spec from the margins and Nightlight Podcast.
 Follow her on Twitter @sugoionna87 or follow her upcoming work on www.ebonidunbar.com

 Brent Lambert | Reviews Editor and Social Media Manager

 Comic books, SFF and good cooking are the essential elements of Brent Lambert.
 A full-fledged military brat, he is consistently struck by wanderlust and has a keen sense of things never really being permanent.
 He can be found on Twitter @brentclambert

 L. D. Lewis | Art Director, Magazine Designer, Special Projects Manager, Web Master, & Doer of Various Other Things

 LeKesha is a an award-winning SF/F writer and editor.
-She is the author of A Ruin of Shadows (Dancing Star Press, 2018) and her published short fiction includes appearances in FIYAH, PodCastle, Anathema: Spec from the Margins, and Fireside Magazine, among others.
+She also serves as Grant Administrator for the Speculative Literature Foundation and as a researcher for the LeVar Burton Reads podcast.
+Her novella A Ruin of Shadows was published by Dancing Star Press in 2018, and her published short fiction includes appearances in FIYAH, PodCastle, Anathema: Spec from the Margins, and Fireside Magazine, among others.
 She lives in Georgia with her coffee habit and an impressive Funko Pop!
 Collection.
 Visit her website, follow her on Twitter @ellethevillain and/or support her Patreon.